melvincwng/react-import-export/README.md

-# Import Export Exercise for react
+# Import Export Exercise for React

-This application should print out a list of name given by `namesData.js`.
+This application should print out a list of names given by `namesData.js`.

+Expected Output:

 ![names](expected.png)

-Currently the application is not working due to missing import and export statements.
-Your goal is to fix the application to get it working again.
+Currently, the application is not working due to missing import and export statements.
+Your goal is to fix the app to get it working again.